rickstaa/tmux-notify/README.md

 ## Pre-requisites

-bash, notify-send on the machine with the tmux server.
+notify-send or osascript on the machine with the tmux server.

-Tested only on Linux.
+Works on Linux and macOS (note: only actively tested on Linux).

 ## Configuration